 After getting agency names, reach out either directly, through their website, or on a platform like LinkedIn to start a conversation.

-Here are some things to consider when researching agencies:
+Here are some things to consider when researching agencies for outsource marketing services:

 - Recognition, contributions, and influence: Is this agency an active member of their industry?

 - Multitalented: Does this agency have experience working with a variety of clients in your industry?